Professor Ian Hutchby

 Current research continues this focus on 'therapeutic vision' and the evaluation of emotional and behavioural difficulties (EBD) in children within family therapy.
-Along with Michelle O'Reilly in the Department of Sociology, and others, I am investigating psychiatric assessments at a specialist child mental health clinic.
+Along with Michelle O'Reilly and others in the Greenwood Institute for Child and Adolescent Mental Health, I am investigating psychiatric assessments in family presentations at a child mental health clinic.
 This project has generated a video data corpus of 27 families from a range of backgrounds visiting the clinic to discuss the problematic behaviours of their children.
 We are using CA to examine the speech practices and epistemological resources through which issues to do with the mental life of troubled children are identified and made therapeutically relevant in the course of interaction; as well as how decisions are made with regard to future treatments.
 This project contributes new knowledge of the interactional processes underpinning clinical evaluation of EBD, gate-keeping, and stake-management in this highly sensitive area of family health and social care.

 More broadly in the sociology of childhood, I have co-edited two books with Jo Moran-Ellis of Sussex University: Children and Social Competence (Falmer, 1998) and Children, Technology and Culture (Routledge, 2001).